 Frank Lampard's next converted penalty will be his 50th for the Blues.

-Tottenham have only dropped six points from winning positions
+They have only gained three points from losing positions this term.

 |Last six results|